The Golden Ocean

 The book contains a wealth of period detail, and includes historical figures, like Anson, the midshipman Keppel, Mr Walter, the chaplain to Anson and kind guide and keeper of the purse for Peter Palafox, and captains of other vessels in the squadron.

 Reviews in 1994 found it not a mature work from the author, but showing signs of "the Conradian force that shows where O'Brian was headed as a narrative writer."
 Another reviewer felt this novel showed nearly "all the naval lore and sense of place that grace the Aubrey/Maturin books".
-It was aimed at younger readers, but two reviewers felt that all readers "will be swept up by the richness of O'Brian's prodigious imagination", and it was "A humorous adventure for all collections."
+Two reviewers felt that all readers "will be swept up by the richness of O'Brian's prodigious imagination", and it was "A humorous adventure for all collections."

-Plot summary
+Plot

-In spring 1740, Peter Palafox, his friend Sean O'Mara and Sean's uncle Liam are riding from Connaught to Cork so that Peter can join the Royal Navy as a midshipman.
-Sean decides to join, too, so Liam will take the horses back home.
-They meet Peregrine FitzGerald at the market fair, another boy heading for HMS Centurion.
-Both lose their money.
-FitzGerald meets Lord Culmore who loans him ten guineas, solving their money problems.
-They meet the brig Mary Rose, at Cove of Cork and reach HMS Centurion at Spithead on time.
-Peter is wearing all his best clothes, including a green stone given to him as a "luck giver".
-On board Peter learns he must have a sea chest and a uniform.
-Mr Walter, the chaplain, recognises the emerald pinned to his neck cloth, which can supply all that Peter needs.
-The emerald from a Spanish ship of the Armada now helps Peter as England fights Spain.
-Peter likes the ship HMS Centurion, but takes time to be at ease with naval discipline.
-Peter knows the Irish names for the parts of a ship, but not yet the English names.
-At dinner with Commodore Anson he meets officers on his ship and others in the squadron.
-Neighbour to Peter is Captain Callis, a man who loved Peter's mother long ago and lost her to Peter's father.
-Anson remarks on the terrible decision by the Admiralty to include the Chelsea pensioners (500 infirm sailors) as part of his crew.